 At YMCA Awards, we are passionate about learner progress.
-Our qualifications support every learner, whether they are taking their first steps into fitness or simply wish to boost their skills.
+Our qualifications support every learner; whether they are taking their first steps into fitness or are simply wishing to boost their skills.
 Our high quality resources and assessment materials have been created by industry experts in consultation with employers and training providers.